There’s been a lot of discussion regarding WordPress AMP, particularly in the Advanced WordPress Facebook group.

 - integration with your Google Analytics or Analytics software so you can track how much traffic your WordPress AMP versions are getting

-Activating the plugin, all posts on your site get AMP-compatible versions, accessible by appending /amp/ to the end your post URLs.
+Activating the plugin, all posts on your site get AMP-compatible versions, accessible by appending /amp/ to the end of your post URLs.
+It’s the easiest way to set up and deliver an AMP-first experience to your site’s visitors.

 This plugin requires the AMP plugin to be installed, then extends upon it and offers 3 main features that are really important: